Rasheed Air Base: Camp Muleskinner

 On 9 January 2004, the Iraq Civil Defense Corps Academy at Camp Muleskinner graduated its first class of guardsmen on Redcatcher Field.
-The ICDC School, run by noncommissioned officers and soldiers from the 2nd Armored Cavalry Regiment and 2nd Battalion, 37th Armor Battalion, 1st Armored Division, put newly recruited individuals through a rigorous six-day course.
-The new ICDC recruits ate, slept, and trained on the academy grounds, staying fully immersed in the military environment under the watchful eyes of the cadre.
+The ICDC School, run by noncommissioned officers and soldiers from the 2nd Armored Cavalry Regiment and 2nd Battalion, 37th Armor Battalion, 1st Armored Division, put newly recruited individuals through a six-day course.
+The new ICDC recruits ate, slept, and trained on the academy grounds, staying immersed in the military environment under the eyes of the cadre.

-During the 140 hours spent at the ICDC Academy, the students learned a myriad of tasks—from basic rifle marksmanship to traffic control point operations.
-The new students arrived to the camp wide-eyed and full of anxiety.
-As they received their uniforms, one could clearly see the seeds of pride being sown.
-Brand new AK-47 assault rifles, still with plastic covers on them, were issued to each student.
-Smiles and excited words were exchanged by the new ICDC recruits about how they looked with their new uniforms on.
+During the 140 hours spent at the ICDC Academy, the students learned multiple tasks, from basic rifle marksmanship to traffic control point operations.
 The students were introduced to calling cadence, executing orders while marching and keeping in step.
 As the week progressed, the cadence calling was turned over to the students.
 During basic rifle marksmanship training, the students were taught how to load, charge, fire, and clear their weapons.
-The students went through a myriad of firing stances—standing to prone.

-Camp Rustamiyah/Camp Cuervo
+Camp Cuervo

-Camp Cuervo is located six miles southeast of Sadr City, and was formerly named Camp Muleskinner.

-Camp Muleskinner, home of the 2nd Armored Cavalry Regiment's support squadron, was renamed "Camp Cuervo" in honor a fallen trooper 1 April 2004.
-The forward operating base was renamed in memory of Pfc.
-Ray D. Cuervo, Apache Troop, 1st Squadron, 2nd ACR, who was killed in action during a combat reconnaissance patrol in Baghdad, on 28 December 2003.
+On April 1, 2004, Camp Muleskinner was renamed in honor of trooper Rey Cuervo, who was killed in Baghdad on December 28, 2003.
+Camp Cuervo serves as the home of the 2nd Armored Cavalry Regiment's support squadron.

 Tankers of White Platoon, "Cobra" Company of the 2nd Battalion, 8th Cavalry Regiment, 1st Brigade Combat Team (BCT), left the gates of Camp Cuervo the night of 29 July to patrol their sector in north-eastern Baghdad, they decidedly left their Abrams' behind them.
 Instead, White Platoon rolled out in its more mobile, but still quite noticeable up-armored humvees.
 It wasn't long however, before they came to a stop, parked the vehicles, and threw open their doors to begin part of its patrol that is usually left to the infantry: the foot patrol.

 Eight civilians and four Iraqi police officers were killed 13 June 2004 in a car bombing outside Camp Cuervo, a joint US-Iraqi military base in eastern Baghdad.
 Twelve people were injured in the attack.